Cinematic law firm boardroom at night showing a signed retainer on a laptop screen

 When a potential client is frantically searching for a lawyer after a major accident, they aren't looking for a "consultation"-they are looking for "Certainty."
 If they call your firm and hear a generic recording or a sleepy answering service that "takes a message," they don't feel certainty.
 They feel ignored.
 And then they call the "Always-On" firm at the top of the Google LSA list.

-The Speed-to-Sign Equation: Why Saturdays are the Real Closing Key
+The Speed-to-Lead Equation: Why Saturdays Decide the First Conversation

 Statistics show that in Personal Injury law, the probability of signing a client drops by nearly 80% if the contact happens more than 30 minutes after the initial inquiry.
 But "contact" isn't enough.
 In 2026, the winner is the firm that achieves "Speed-to-Sign."